 Display Remarketing also acts as a bid modifier.

-For example, if people saw an ad of yours and acted on it, but without converting while on your site, you can choose to approach them again using another ad, which might probably be more suitable.
+For example, if people saw a displayed ad of yours and acted on it without converting while on your site, you can choose to approach them again using another ad, which might probably be more suitable.

 With display remarketing, you personalize your communication with your audience.
 Therefore, the chance that your ads are more relevant and more effective is higher.
 This personalization also enables you to maximize impressions.

 As people take time to decide if they want to buy something or not because they need to do their research, remarketing helps make the process shorter.
-For example, about 70% of those abandoning a shopping cart would claim that they want to return to your page, but most never do because there is a huge gap between intention and action.
+For example, about 70% of the people who visited your site and abandoned it at the shopping cart level would claim that they want to return to your page, but most never do because there is a huge gap between intention and action.
 Remarketing can give a boost and transform the gap into sales.

 On the other hand, you can use your CRM data and develop Customer Match campaigns if you intend to increase your customer lifetime or re-engage with your clients.
 For example, if you have customers who didn’t buy from you in the last 3 months, you can decide to approach them again.